Snapshot — last verified June 2026

 1989 — Haverford College

 BA in philosophy and social theory from Haverford College.
 Becomes interested in critical theory, Frankfurt School, Adorno and Habermas.
+Has spoken publicly about being dyslexic, which he credits with shaping his thinking style.
 Reportedly was a self-described leftist throughout his undergraduate years — a detail he now deploys to confuse critics.

 2002 — PhD, Frankfurt

-Completes doctorate in neoclassical social theory under Jürgen Habermas at Goethe University.
+Completes doctorate in neoclassical social theory at Goethe University, Frankfurt.
+Per Brede's own statements, his thesis supervisor was Karola Brede, not Jürgen Habermas — the figure Karp himself most often cites.
 Dissertation explores aggressivity in contemporary society — a framework he will later apply, with some irony, to selling AI weapons systems to governments.

 2003 — Palantir founded